Max Bergholz, PhD

 Dr. Bergholz is Associate Professor of History at Concordia University, where he has taught since 2011.
 He received his PhD in Balkan and East European history at the University of Toronto in 2010.
 His interests include microhistorical approaches to the history of modern Europe, with a particular focus on the local dynamics of nationalism, intercommunal violence, and historical memory.
 His fieldwork focuses on Bosnia-Herzegovina, Croatia, and Serbia, where he researches in central and provincial archives and conducts oral history interviews in small towns and villages.

-His first book, Violence as a Generative Force: Identity, Nationalism, and Memory in a Balkan Community (Cornell University Press, 2016), investigates the causes and dynamics of violence during 1941 in a multi-ethnic community that straddles the present-day border between Bosnia and Croatia, and their effects on local identities and social relations.
+Violence as a Generative Force: Identity, Nationalism, and Memory in a Balkan Community (Cornell University Press, 2016), investigates the causes and dynamics of violence during 1941 in a multi-ethnic community that straddles the present-day border between Bosnia and Croatia, and their effects on local identities and social relations.

-The book has won five prizes, including the 2019 Laura Shannon Prize (awarded by the Nanovic Institute for European Studies at the University of Notre Dame); the 2018 European Studies Book Award (awarded by the Council for European Studies at Columbia University); the 2017 Herbert Baxter Adams Prize (awarded by the American Historical Association); the 2017 Harriman-Rothschild Prize in Nationalism and Ethnic Studies (awarded by the Association for the Study of Nationalities and the Harriman Institute at Columbia University); and the 2017 Taylor and Francis Book Prize in Slavic, East European, and Eurasian Studies (awarded by the Canadian Association of Slavists).
-It was also named as a finalist for the 2017 Raphael Lemkin Book Award (sponsored by the Institute for the Study of Genocide).
+(awarded by the Nanovic Institute for European Studies at the University of Notre Dame) and the 2017 Herbert Baxter Adams Prize (awarded by the American Historical Association).
 A Bosnian edition of the book was published in 2018 by Buybook (Sarajevo/Zagreb), and was named as a "2019 Book of the Year" in Croatia by the daily newspaper Jutarnji list.
-A Chinese edition will be published in the fall of 2020 by Imaginist (Beijing).
+A second edition was published in 2024.
+A Chinese edition was published in 2023 by Imaginist (Beijing).

 Research activities